robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''

 Prefixes :name:`Given`, :name:`When`, :name:`Then`, :name:`And` and :name:`But`
-are dropped when matching keywords are searched, if no match with the full name is found.
+are dropped when searching for matching keywords.
 This works for both user keywords and library keywords.
-For example, :name:`Given login page is open` in the above example can be implemented as user keyword either with or without the word :name:`Given`.
-Ignoring prefixes also allows using the same keyword with different prefixes.
-For example :name:`Welcome page should be open` could also used as :name:`And welcome page should be open`.
+For example, :name:`Given login page is open` in the above example is typically implemented as a keyword without the word :name:`Given`, i.e. :name:`Login page is open`.
+Ignoring prefixes allows using the same keyword with different prefixes.
+For example :name:`Welcome page should be open` could be used as :name:`Then welcome page should be open` or :name:`and welcome page should be open`.
+It is valid to include the prefix directly as part of the keyword's name.
+If this causes a naming conflict, then the one without prefix will get precedence.

 .. note:: These prefixes can be localized_.
 See the Translations_ appendix
           for supported translations.

+.. note:: Prior to Robot Framework 7.1, arguments had precedence over prefixes.
+          If a keyword started with an argument, then any prefix would be included in the argument value.

 Embedding data to keywords
 ''''''''''''''''''''''''''